Wanstead Park

 T – Over the next three months before the next ward panel meetings

-Actioned 11 March 2026
+Actioned 10 June 2026

-Anti-Social Behaviour (ASB) and Drug use
+Anti-Social Behaviour (ASB) and Drug Activity.

-The ward priorities were discussed at the last ward panel meeting which took place on the 3rd December 2025.
+The ward priorities were discussed at the last ward panel meeting which took place on the 11th March 2026.
 The ward panel have decided to change the priority from Burglaries to ASB/ Drug use at particular hotspots on the ward.
 This decision was made as Burglaries are an existing priority for the REDBRIDGE borough and remains an important issue for the MET police.
 It was agreed that specific problems to the ward should take priority.
-This will be reviewed at the next ward panel meeting which is taking place on the 11th March 2026.
+This will be reviewed at the next ward panel meeting which is taking place on the 10th June 2026.

 Extra patrols of the affected streets at the specific times they have been reported in a covert manner & high visibility patrols.
 Partnership working with the council to make residents aware of crime prevention tactics plus provide reassurance.